RetroAchievements/docs/docs/guidelines/content/subsets.md

 ⁴ For now, an admin must be contacted via Discord or by [messaging RAdmin](https://retroachievements.org/user/RAdmin) to mark a claim as free.
 As a courtesy, please only request this if you actually need the claim slot or if you expect a long development period.

+### Notes

+In the case of multiple revision authors, use the most restrictive ruleset in the table.
+Example: If there is a subset collaboration and any subset author is not a core set author, use the `No Core Set Authorship` rules.